gobugi/can_i_eat_this_mushroom/README.md

 # Can I Eat This Mushroom

 Try it.
-Type this into the terminal:
+Clone repo, and type this into the terminal:

 ```python3 mushrooms.py```